MahaleVivek/The-Sparks-Foundation/README.md

-# The-Sparks-Foundation

 As a data science and business analytics intern at the Sparks foundation.
 I had perform some Tasks given to me in the internship duration.

 Task 1: Prediction using Supervised ML.
+This model is a simple linear regression model, with two features, hours and score.
+It predicts your score on the basis of how many hours a day you studied.
+To predict a score, use lm.predict() and enter the value of feature(hours) as a numeric value.
 Predict the percentage of an student based on the no. of study hours.